jeevankc17/jeevankc17/README.md

 <h2 ><img src="https://thumbs.gfycat.com/ScaryCreamyGlobefish.webp" alt="computer" width="65" height="60"> I'm currently ...</h2>

-- 👍 Previously done some projects on MERN, blockchain, and mixed Reality
+- 👍 Previously done some projects on Javascript, blockchain, llm and mixed reality
 - 👍 Javascript is the language I am most comfortable with
 - 😎 Actively exploring system designs to broaden skills and leverage emerging technologies for software development
 - 🥳 Successfully coordinated several technical events as a coordinator like Blockchain workshops, Drone and RC Plane Assembling Program in the past